 Don’t smell flowers

-Don’t drink alcohol and enter Sri Lanka Buddhist temple
+Don’t drink alcohol and enter Sri Lanka Buddhist temples

-You can’t get away with bringing bottles of wine or liquor to a Buddhist temple in Sri Lanka.
+You can’t get away with bringing bottles of wine or liquor to a Buddhist temple.
 Especially in the places such as the temple of the tooth in Kandy.
-And don’t try to enter a Sri Lanka Buddhist temple after consuming alcohol.
+Not only the temple of the tooth dress code but also other Buddhist temple rules are strictly observed here.
+And don’t try to enter a Buddhist temple after consuming alcohol.
 Moderators at the entrance may check you and if they found that you have consumed alcohol, you don’t get the access to the temple.

 Don’t feed monkeys

-Spotting the animals in a Sri Lanka Buddhists temple is not a surprise, Cats, dogs and monkeys are most common animals in Buddhist temples in Sri Lanka.
+Spotting the animals in Sri Lanka Buddhist temples is not a surprise, cats, dogs and monkeys are most common animals in Sri Lanka Buddhist temples.
 Usually, the dogs and cats are fed by Buddhist monks and visitors.
 But visitors are not expected to feed monkeys.
 Because they start to make it a habit to hang around the temple when they get food from visitors.
 There had been many occasions in which, the people were facing difficulties due to wild monkeys.